 Chlamydia is a common sexually transmitted disease caused by a bacterium called Chlamydia trachomatis.
 In men, the chlamydia organisms infect cells of the lining of urethra, rectum and eye.

 People with chlamydia often have no symptoms.
 Consequently, they may transmit the infection to other people without knowing it.

 However, when the symptoms do occur, their type and severity will depend on the site of the infection and the person’s response to it.
-In men, chlamydia most often causes urethritis, an inflammation of the urethra in the penis.
+In men, chlamydia most often causes penile urethritis, an inflammation of the urethra in the penis.
 The symptoms include:

 Although 25 percent of all hospitalized patients will receive a catheter at some point in their stay, nearly 1 out of every 3 patients undergoing catheterization does not need it!
-That much of this overcatheterization may be due to the fact that it makes the jobs of hospital staff easier.
+That much of the overcatheterization may be due to the fact that it makes the jobs of hospital staff easier.

 Catheters are considered necessary for patients who are: